 Brantridge School benefits from an in-house therapy service.

-Rebecca Williams is our full-time Speech and Language Therapist.
+Victoria Blackburn is our Interim Speech and Language Therapist.
 Speech and Language Therapy addresses difficulties across areas of speech, language and communication.
 This can include attention and listening; understanding spoken and written language; being able to formulate and express ideas clearly; abstract language skills such as verbal reasoning and problem-solving, and social skills such making friends and understanding the perceptions of others.

 Andrea Parrott is our Occupational Therapist.
 Occupational Therapy supports children to carry-out everyday tasks, including learning, to the best of their ability.
 Some children experience difficulties with fine motor skills (such as holding a pencil correctly or tying their shoelaces), gross motor skills (such as running and balancing), co-ordination and sensory integration (responding appropriately to the environment around them), which can all affect a child’s readiness to learn.